 What are its properties?
-Though silica aerogel snaps readily, it has incredible compressive strength.
+Though silica aerogel snaps readily, it has amazing compressive strength.
 It makes a great heat insulator.
 It stands up to direct flame.
-It is very promising for space applications, yet it could be used for home insulation.
+It is very promising for space applications.
+Yet it could be used for home insulation.

 Silicon dioxide is not the only material capable of forming aerogels.
 Other substances can do so, too.
 One example is clay.
 This Case Western video well demonstrates how one type of aerogel can clean up oil spills.

 Carbon nanotube (CNT) aerogels offer high electrical conductivity.
 This a hot item!
 First, the freeze drying process can be used instead of super critical drying.
 This allows considerable savings.
 Second, injection with polyvinyl alcohol (PVA) strengthens the nanotubes.
 Details are seen in the referenced PDF article at the UPenn website.
 Uses for CNT aerogels include high energy storage and flexible muscles for robotic fingers and hands.

 Another application is in metal and metal oxide catalysis.
 These catalysts afford increased activity with stability.
 They also use a minimum of metallic material.